dyslexicsteak/StartMenuManager/README.md

 # StartMenuManager

-StartMenuManager is a PowerShell module for managing the Windows Start Menu, written in F#.
+StartMenuManager is a PowerShell module for managing the Windows Start Menu written in F#.
 It provides cmdlets to enable, disable, toggle, and query the state of the Start Menu.

 ## Table of Contents